viperproject/prusti-dev/docs/user-guide/src/tour/pledges.md

 # Pledges

 Now we will look at [`pledges`](../verify/pledge.md).
-Pledges are used for functions that return mutable reference into some datastructure.
+Pledges are used for functions that return mutable references into some datastructure.
-They explain to Prusti how the original object gets affected by changes to the returned reference.
+With a pledge you can explain to Prusti how the original object gets affected by changes to the returned reference.
 We will demonstrate it by implementing a function that gives you a mutable reference to the first element in the list:

 ## Implementing `peek_mut`